httpwg/http-extensions/writeups/binary-message.md

 12. Has the interested community confirmed that any and all appropriate IPR disclosures required by [BCP 78](https://www.rfc-editor.org/info/bcp78) and [BCP 79](https://www.rfc-editor.org/info/bcp79) have been filed?
 If not, explain why.
 If yes, summarize any discussion and conclusion regarding the intellectual property rights (IPR) disclosures, including links to relevant emails.

+The author has confirmed that no IPR exists to his knowledge.

 13. Has each Author or Contributor confirmed their willingness to be listed as such?
 If the number of Authors/Editors on the front page is greater than 5, please provide a justification.